mudassir77/compare-companies-ai/README.md

 ## Features

-- Uses OpenAI API for intelligent company matching
+- Uses OpenAI GPT-5.1 for intelligent company matching
+- **Optimized API usage** - Only 1-2 API calls total (finds, enriches, and validates all in one comprehensive call)
 - **Local caching** - Results are automatically saved and can be viewed/loaded instantly
 - **History viewer** - Browse and reload previous searches
 - Validates comparables for product/service and customer segment similarity